pdonorio/rest-mock/README.md

 # rest-mock

-`A python3 flask server mapping classes into mock REST API end-points.`
+A python3 flask HTTP server mapping classes into REST API endpoints;

-Comes bundled with sqlalchemy (sqllite), security, administration, and more.
-This will be **THE base** for any middleware APIs project of mine :)
+**the base** for any middleware APIs in my projects.

+It comes bundled with:

+* RESTful classes to write endpoints
+* decorators to add properties and parameters
+* as many best practices i found in my experience for Flask
+* easy configuration
+* sqlalchemy (sqllite as default) backend
+* any database/resource pluggable (in fact, you can write your own)
+* security handling (JWT token will be added)
+* administration

 ---

 ## Documentation

+**WARNING:
+the documentation is outdated, i will try to fix it anytime soon**

 You can find a compiled version on [readthedocs website](http://rest-mock.readthedocs.org/en/latest/).

-Here is the index for viewing internally on GitHub:
+Here is the index for browsing it internally on GitHub:

 * [Introduction](docs/index.md)
 * [Quick start](docs/quick.md)